MicrosoftDocs/winrt-api/windows.storage/knownfolders_getfolderforuserasync_705109113.md

 ## -parameters
 ### -param user
 The [User](../windows.system/user.md) for which the folder is returned.
+Use nullptr for current user.

 ### -param folderId
 The ID of the folder to be returned.